Chinese ships spend record amount of time near Japan-controlled islands, Tokyo says | KRDO

 Foreign warships are allowed into contiguous zone waters – so the Chinese Coast Guard hasn’t broken any international agreements – but the continuous presence of the Chinese vessels there is seen as a provocation.

-Hayashi said Japanese Prime Minister Fumio Kishida has raised Tokyo’s “serious concerns” with Chinese Premier Li Gongmin during a trilateral summit with South Korea in Seoul on Monday.
+Hayashi said Japanese Prime Minister Fumio Kishida has raised Tokyo’s “serious concerns” with Chinese Premier Li Qiang during a trilateral summit with South Korea in Seoul on Monday.

 “We will continue to take every possible precaution and surveillance around the Senkaku Islands with a sense of urgency,” he said.

-Note: Correction: This article has been updated with the correct name for Chinese Premier Li Qiang